 When comparing the best espresso machines under 500, most will be semi-automatic.
 Simply because you get more value on a semi-automatic machine at this price point.

-We do recommend one automatic machine on this list.
-It is outstanding value, but generally you need to pay a lot more for a high quality automatic espresso machine.
+We do recommend two automatic machines on this list.
+They offer outstanding value, but generally you need to pay a lot more for a high quality automatic espresso machine.

 If you drink coffee each day, usability is an important consideration.
 These are the things you will notice each day when you use the machine.